 Andres Carne de Res, Calle 3 No. 11a-56, Chia, Bogota.

-‘For a great setting go to our restaurant Marea By Rausch in Cartagena.’
-This dining spot by the Rausch brothers, which specialises in seafood, is situated overlooking the sea and historic centre, with an outdoor terrace to enjoy it from.
+‘Go to our restaurant, Marea By Rausch, in Cartagena.’
+This seafood-specialising dining spot by the Rausch brothers overlooks the sea and historic centre, and boasts a beautiful outdoor terrace.

-‘If not, try Casa San Isidro in Monserrate, Bogotá.’
-This French restaurant is known for its use of fine seasonal produce.
-The colonial building is located at the top of Monserrate, with an outdoor terrace for views over the city.
+‘Or try Casa San Isidro in Monserrate, Bogotá.’
+This French restaurant is known for its use of fine seasonal produce and is based in a colonial building at the top of Monserrate, with an outdoor terrace where you can absorb views over the city.

-‘In Bogotá we have many new restaurants of every kind, from fine dining restaurants with tasting menus, to casual dining with nice local ingredients, and even restaurants from big-name international chefs like Paco Roncero who has two michelin stars.
-For me the trend for bistro-style places stands out, offering fine dining in an informal environment.
-These neighbourhood restaurants – like Gordo bar, El Bandido Bistro, La Despensa de Rafael and Donostia – are trending and defining the style of dining in Bogotá.’
+‘In Bogotá we have many new restaurants of every kind, from fine dining restaurants with tasting menus, to casual dining with nice local ingredients, and even restaurants from big-name international chefs like Paco Roncero, who has two Michelin stars.
+For me, the trend for bistro-style places stands out, offering fine dining in an informal environment.
+These neighbourhood restaurants – like Gordo bar, El Bandido Bistro, La Despensa de Rafael and Donostia – are defining the style of dining in Bogotá.’